mennolui/wp-foyer/README.txt

 * The list of available channels was limited to only 5 when editing a display (1.2.3).
 * PHP logged an Undefined index PHP Notice (1.2.3).
 * The first slide of a channel could not be removed (1.2.4).
+* Added a foyer/public/enqueue_styles and a foyer/public/enqueue_scripts action, for theme developers (1.2.5).
+* Made it possible to enqueue Foyer scripts and/or styles outside of the Foyer plugin (1.2.6).
+* Fixed an issue where some HTML code was visible on Production slides (1.2.6).
+* Changed the name of the Production slide format to Event, same terminology as in Theater for WordPress (1.2.6).

 = 1.1 =
 Release Date: March 28, 2017